 Do you pay more with or without a buyers agent?

 When you engage a sales agent to sell your property there is a fairly well established industry fee structure and its pretty easy to compare one agent’s offering against the next.
-But when you look into the way buyers’ agents charge, it’s not as clear and simple to understand.
+But when you look into the way Sydney buyers agent fees are charged, it’s not as clear and simple to understand.

-There are a number of different services that buyers’ agents offer and a variety of ways in which they structure their fees.
+There are a number of different services that buyers agents offer and a variety of ways in which Sydney buyers agent fees are structured.
 An agent usually charges either a percentage fee or a fixed fee.
 Personally I think it is counter-intuitive to charge a percentage of the sale price.
-Clients expect their buyers’ agent to save them money, so it doesn’t make sense for the fee to go up along with the purchase price.
+Clients expect their buyers agent to save them money, so it doesn’t make sense for the fee to go up along with the purchase price.

 |Service||Percentage fee||Fixed fee||Limitations|

 |Full property search||Different agents charge fees ranging from 1% to 2.5% of the purchase price.||Scaled according to price bracket OR determined by individual search parameters.|

 |Some agents put time limits & geographical limits – others will work until you have bought a property.
 Most require payment of a retainer and some charge progress fees.|

 |Single property evaluation & negotiation||Percentage of purchase price (lower rate than the full search percentage).||Examples range from $2000 to $10000, dependent on the property type.||This service is specific to one property that you have found through your own searching.|

 |Auction bidding||Percentage of the purchase price is more uncommon.||Most often a fixed fee – some include a success component.||Success is largely determined by your budget and the agent cannot advise you on suitability of property nor bidding limit.|

 Why pay somebody to help you buy a property?